 Representing clients in a wide range of harm

-No matter how you have been harmed, we are prepared to aggressively pursue your case.
+If intentional serious harm can be proven, we are prepared to aggressively pursue your case.
 No other firm in Maine can match the depth of our experience, expertise and the resources we use to bring these complex cases to a successful conclusion.

 These are some of the more common types of intentional torts: